songzhw/Deprecated---CrossPlatformPlayground/ReactNative/start.md

 $ react-native run-android
 ```

+4. If you got a " the development server returned response error code 500" error in your device, try to run `adb reverse tcp:8081 tcp:8081` first

 = = = = = = = = = = = = = = = = = = = = = = = = = = = =